ommish/dungeon-hop/README.md

+# Dungeon Hop
-# Dungeon Hop is a side-scrolling browser game where players race to the end of a course.
+Dungeon hop is a side-scrolling browser game where players race to the end of a course.

 [Live](http://www.ommish.com/dungeon-hop)